custom-build-robots/mjpg-streamer-rapi-libcamera/README.md

 mjpg-streamer for Raspberry Pi 4 with libcamera
 =============

-This is a fork of http://sourceforge.net/projects/mjpg-streamer/ with added support for the Raspberry Pi camera via the input_raspicam plugin.
+This is a fork of http://sourceforge.net/projects/mjpg-streamer/ with added support for the Raspberry Pi camera via the libcamera module now used as default from the Raspberry Pi Foundation.

 mjpg-streamer is a command line application that copies JPEG frames from one or more input plugins to multiple output plugins.
 It can be used to stream